Tools and resources

 Or check out these other resources on knowledge mobilization:

 - The Hospital for Sick Children's Knowledge Translation Planning Template provides step-by-step guidance on developing a plan for research developers.
 A certificate training program is also available.

 - The Mental Health Commission of Canada’s Innovation to Implementation is a guide to knowledge translation in healthcare.
 It provides step-by-step directions and simple tips for planning knowledge mobilization.

 - The Ontario Ministry of Agriculture, Food and Rural Affairs provides a knowledge translation and transfer guide.

 - The National Collaborating Centre for Methods and Tools provides a registry of resources relevant to using and doing knowledge mobilization in public health.

-- Tip sheets and work sheets for research knowledge mobilizers are available from the University of Western Ontario, including this Knowledge Mobilization Workshop.
+- Tip sheets and work sheets for research knowledge mobilizers are available from the University of Western Ontario.

 - Knowledge Translation: Introduction to Models, Strategies, and Measures (developed by the University of Wisconsin-Madison) provides approaches to measuring knowledge use.

 - The Canadian Knowledge Transfer and Exchange Community of Practice (KTECOP) is network used to share experiences and practices and build relationships between people interested in KMb.

 - Research Impact is a Canadian KMb network hosted by York University.
 It helps build meaningful relationships between university researchers and community research users.